dokkum/maskfill/README.md

 # maskfill

-Fill in masked values in an image
+Fill in masked values in an image.

-Method description is in van Dokkum (2023) (PASP)
+Method description is in van Dokkum et al. (2023) (PASP).

 Examples in
  example_synthetic/